BrainardLab/mQUESTPlus/README.md

 ## Introduction

-mQuestPlus is a MATLAB implementation of Watson's QUEST+.
+mQUESTPlus is a MATLAB implementation of Watson's QUEST+.

 The method and Mathematica code are described in the paper:
 Watson, A. B. (2017).
 "QUEST+: A general multidimensional Bayesian adaptive psychometric method".